Expansion of Momentum Space and Full 2$\pi$ Solid Angle Photoelectron Collection in Laser-Based Angle-Resolved Photoemission Spectroscopy by Applying Sample Bias: Test of Bias ARPES and Validation of the Conversion Relationship

 Figure~\ref{fig8_cut} shows the photoemission images measured under different bias voltages converted from the initial detector angle (\cref{fig8_cut}a) into the sample emission angle (\cref{fig8_cut}b) using the conversion relation in \cref{eq_DetectedE,eq_Phi} and further the electron momentum (\cref{fig8_cut}c) using \cref{eq_PhysicalE}.
 During the conversions, the spectral weight transformation is also considered by using \cref{eq_J,eq_Jacobian,eq_J1,eq_J2,eq_J3,eq_J4,eq_J5,eq_J6} and \cref{eq_JacobianMS}.
 When no bias is applied, the emission angle distribution at the Fermi level spans from -16$^\circ$ to 24$^\circ$ (leftmost panel in \cref{fig8_cut}b).
 As the bias increases, the emission angle range gradually expands, eventually approaching $\sim$90$^\circ$ at the bias of 90\,V (rightmost panel in \cref{fig8_cut}b), which corresponds to the maximum emission angle range for photoelectrons emitted from the surface. \cref{fig8_cut}b clearly demonstrates that the collected emission angle is significantly expanded under bias, ultimately approaching $\pm90^\circ$ where all photoelectrons are detected by the analyzer.
 Correspondingly, the momentum range is also expanded with increasing bias as shown in \cref{fig8_cut}c.
 At the bias voltage of 90\,V, the maximum momentum reaches 1.01 $\pi/a$ as shown in the rightmost panel in \cref{fig8_cut}c.

 Figure~\ref{fig8_cut}d presents the angle distribution curves (ADCs) at the Fermi level, extracted from the photoemission images shown in \cref{fig8_cut}b.
 The detected emission angle range expands significantly with increasing bias, but the ADC peaks of the observed main bands (ML and MR) and superstructure bands all stay nearly at the same positions for different bias voltages.
 Figs.~\ref{fig8_cut}e-g provide a more quantitative analysis on the peak position of the ML (\cref{fig8_cut}e) and MR (\cref{fig8_cut}f) main bands, as well as their position difference (\cref{fig8_cut}g).
 Over the entire bias range, the ML peak stays at \(-(27.8\pm 0.6)^\circ\) while the MR peak stays at \((27.9\pm 0.3)^\circ\).
 Their position difference remains essentially constant at \((55.8\pm 0.7)^\circ\).
 These results demonstrate the feasibility of increasing the emission angle range even up to the full 2\(\pi\) solid angle by applying the sample bias.
 They further confirm the internal consistency of the detector angle-emission angle conversion derived from the position limit.
+It was pointed out that the electric field from the hemispherical analyzer lens can cause distortions of the photoelectron trajectories\cite{majchrzak_2024_Rev.Sci.Instrum.}.
+The observed consistency across different bias voltages and the agreement with the position limit conversion (Fig.~\ref{fig8_cut}) suggest that such an effect is rather weak in our bias ARPES measurements.